SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/fields.md

-## fields

-The fields operator allows you to specify which fields to display and their order in the results of a query.
+The `fields` operator allows you to specify which fields to display and their order in the results of a query.
 Use a fields operator to reduce the "clutter" of a search output that contains fields that aren't completely relevant to your query.

 There are two fields operator modes: